 Note: We find and review products to help you make better decisions when buying the things you need.
 Our opinions are our own, and in no way are influenced by an affiliate commission.
 If you use one of our affilite links below, we may earn a small share of the revenue.
 Thank you for your support.
 Let us know if you have any questions.

 Well, that’s our quick look at each Divi module.
-Most have the same customizations which includes text, box shadow, border, filters, animation, and custom CSS fields.
+Most have the same customizations which include text, box shadow, border, filters, animation, and custom CSS fields.
 Combined, they provide the tools to create almost any website you can imagine.

 If you need something that isn’t provided within Divi already, you can even add your own through code or plugins.
 For more information, see the article Divi Custom Modules (Beginner’s Guide).